-After a healthy and easy chocolate treat?
+After healthy and easy chocolate treat?
 We like to use dark chocolate as it is high in antioxidants, and is lower in added fats and sugars than milk and white chocolates.
+Try out this delicious dark chocolate bark recipe – you won’t be disappointed!
+A wonderful sweet treat that’s so easy to make and even easier to eat.

 - Heat up some good quality dark chocolate, be careful not to burn or overheat the chocolate – that would be such a waste!
 Then pour the liquid deliciousness into a lined baking tray, and spread evenly using a spatula.